-Matt Robidoux is a San Francisco based composer / improviser interested in accessibility within contemporary music and the communicative capacities of musical improvisation.
-In 2017 he established the Adaptive Instrument Ensemble (AIE), a community based practice focused on expanding the improvising community across abilities, demographics, and geographies.
-Beginning with a pilot workshop in 2019, he founded the Prepared Guitar Ensemble in collaboration with Creativity Explored, a studio-based collective that partners with people with developmental disabilities to celebrate and nurture the creative potential in all of us.
+Matt Robidoux is a San Francisco based composer / improviser interested in accessibility within contemporary music and the communicative capacities of sonic energy.
+In 2017 he/they established the Adaptive Instrument Ensemble (AIE), a community based practice focused on expanding the improvising community across abilities, demographics, and geographies.
+Beginning with a pilot workshop in 2019, he/they founded the Prepared Guitar Ensemble in collaboration with Creativity Explored, a studio-based collective that partners with people with developmental disabilities to celebrate and nurture the creative potential in all of us.

 Prepared Guitar Ensemble